 The government has developed a fire safety guide for each premises type.
 Whilst they do not set prescriptive standards, they provide recommendations to aid compliance.
 They can be found on the Communities & Local Government website, or by clicking here.

-Key legislation links
+Key legislation and guidance links

 Health & Safety